derbyjs/derby/index.md

 Derby applications load immediately and can be indexed by search engines, because the same templates render on both server and client.
 In addition, templates define bindings, which instantly update the view when the model changes and vice versa.
 Derby makes it simple to write applications that load as fast as a search engine, are as interactive as a document editor, and work offline.

+### Why not use Rails and Backbone?

+Derby represents a new breed of application frameworks, which we believe will replace currently popular libraries like [Rails](http://rubyonrails.org/) and [Backbone](http://documentcloud.github.com/backbone/).

+Adding dynamic features to [Rails](http://rubyonrails.org/), [Django](https://www.djangoproject.com/), and other server-side apps tends to produce a tangled mess.
+Server code renders various initial states while jQuery selectors and callbacks desperately attempt to make sense of the DOM and user events.
+Adding new features typically involves changing both server and client code, often in different languages.

+Many developers now include a client MVC framework like [Backbone](http://documentcloud.github.com/backbone/) to better structure client code.
+A few have started to use declarative model-view binding libraries, such as [Knockout](http://knockoutjs.com/) and [Angular](http://angularjs.org/), to reduce boilerplate DOM manipulation and event bindings.
+These are great concepts, and adding some structure certainly improves client code.
+However, they still lead to duplicating rendering code and manually synchronizing changes in increasingly complex server and client code bases.
+Not only that, each of these components must be manually wired together and packaged for the client.

+Derby radically simplifies this process of adding dynamic interactions.
+It runs the same code in servers and browsers, and it syncs data automatically.
+Derby takes care of template rendering, packaging, and model-view bindings out of the box.
+Since all features are designed to work together, no code duplication and glue code are needed.
+Derby equips developers for a future when all data in all apps are realtime.

 ### Features

 * **HTML templates**: [Mustache](http://mustache.github.com/mustache.5.html)-like templates are rendered into HTML on both the server and client.
 Because they render on the server, pages display immediately---even before any scripts are downloaded.
 Templates are mostly just HTML, so designers can understand and modify them.